Wegovy shortage: 7 Wegovy alternatives to consider

 Is there a Wegovy shortage?

-There are several alternatives you can take instead of Wegovy to lose weight, including other GLP-1 drugs that are FDA-approved for type 2 diabetes, as well as prescription appetite suppressants.
-Some of those medications may be prescribed off-label for weight loss.
+There are several alternatives you can take instead of Wegovy to lose weight, including other injectable medications for weight loss as well as prescription oral weight loss drugs and appetite suppressants.
+Additionally, some GLP-1 medications that are FDA-approved for type 2 diabetes (see: Ozempic) may be prescribed off-label for weight loss.

 1. Saxenda (liraglutide)

 In a large-scale review of over 20 randomized controlled trials, the highest dose of Wegovy (2.4 mg) consistently outperformed the highest dose of Saxenda (3.0 mg) when it came to weight loss, with those taking semaglutide losing more than twice as much weight as those taking Saxenda.
-Still, people taking Saxenda lose a significant amount of weight — about 5% to 7.5% of their body weight in one year — and they often experience fewer side effects than those using Wegovy.
+Still, people taking Saxenda lose a significant amount of weight—about 5% to 7.5% of their body weight in a year—and they often experience fewer side effects than those using Wegovy.

 Another, lower-dose version of liraglutide (the active ingredient in Saxenda) is marketed as Victoza.
 This medication is FDA-approved to treat type 2 diabetes, but may be prescribed off-label for weight loss as well.
-People taking Victoza lose around 2% of their body weight in one year.
+Clinical studies generally show that people taking Victoza lose around 5-6% of their body weight in one year.

 Saxenda Important Safety Information: Read more about serious warnings and safety info.